Some things last the test of time. That includes the rich, 500-year-old Jesuit heritage upon which the College was founded.

 Special education students from East Syracuse-Minoa High School are making new friends and gaining valuable life skills through the New Heights program housed on Le Moyne’s campus.

-Hamza Elhabbal '19 has found a home on the Heights – and in the U.S. A native of Cairo, Egypt, Hamza recently became a U.S. citizen.
+Hamza Elhabbal '19 found a home on the Heights – and in the U.S. A native of Cairo, Egypt, Hamza recently became a U.S. citizen.

 Le Moyne nursing students embark on a journey to Washington, DC to bring WWII Veterans to see the monuments built in their honor.